parentingteensandtweens.com

-It’s frightening how young girls are when they start to get the message that how they look is super-important.
-Our culture is so appearance-focused that even in elementary school, girls may be worrying about how cute or pretty they look—or even how sexy.
+It’s frightening how young girls are when they start to get the message that how they look is super important.
+Our culture is so appearance-focused that even in elementary school, girls may worry about how cute or pretty they look—or even how sexy.
 (Yikes!)
+That makes raising a confident girl in today’s photo-focused culture challenging.

 As a mom and a female, you can probably relate.
 Even as an adult, it’s so easy to worry about your “flaws,” extra pounds, and every other way, large and small, you don’t measure up to some idealized standard of beauty that doesn’t even exist in the real world.
 You know other things are more important than looks, but it’s so hard to not get sucked in.
 So imagine how much harder it is for our daughters.